-Islip Town Supervisor Angie Carpenter and MacArthur Airport Commissioner Shelley LaRose-Arken joined with community leaders and Southwest Airlines officials at a celebration marking Long Island’s newest nonstop destination – Nashville.
-The inaugural commemoration included live music, a photo booth, giveaways, a water salute for the aircraft and more.
+Islip Town Supervisor Angie Carpenter and Long Island MacArthur Airport Commissioner Shelley LaRose-Arken joined with community leaders and Southwest Airlines officials at a celebration marking Long Island’s newest nonstop destination – Nashville.
+The inaugural commemoration included live music, a photo booth, giveaways, a water salute for the aircraft, and more.

 “This is our first new destination of 2021, and we are thrilled Southwest is offering a fun destination now that Long Island is back to traveling,” said MacArthur Airport Commissioner, LaRose-Arken.
 “MacArthur Airport makes the trip easy.
 We’re close to home.
 We offer 24/7 air and surface purification, convenient parking, a welcoming attitude, and a little extra space without lines and crowds,” she added.

-“There is pent up demand for travel to US leisure destinations and Long Island / Nashville is a perfect combination,” said Steven Swan, Senior Director of Network Planning at Southwest Airlines.
+“There is pent-up demand for travel to US leisure destinations and Long Island / Nashville is a perfect combination,” said Steven Swan, Senior Director of Network Planning at Southwest Airlines.
 “Our Customers are very loyal and they know they will receive excellent customer service, enjoy clean aircraft, have free inflight entertainment, and appreciate great fares with the first two bags flying free.
-As always, Southwest travelers will be able to change or cancel their booking prior to their flight with no fees,” he added.
+As always, Southwest travelers will be able to change or cancel their booking before their flight with no fees,” he added.

 Long Island MacArthur Airport is integral to our economy and for the Long Island business community, this is an important part of our recovery effort,” said Matt Cohen, President & CEO of the Long Island Association.
 “With Southwest Airlines offering non-stop service to Nashville, it will help make Long Island even more attractive to new businesses and support additional job growth,” he said.